matthieu-farcot/TCP-Dump-Music/script_documentation.md

-## Documentation of added code in the python script
+# Documentation of the python script

+## Explanation of changed code

 * The octave multiplier set to 5 (note = note + octave * 5) (Line 76)
   -> Sounds a bit darker than the natural instrument sound, but different pitches sound better.